Id-Felix/salmonella-genomics-project/README.md

 **4.1 Organism Identification**

-FastANI analysis of the assembled genomes provided definitve species identification.
+FastANI analysis of the assembled genomes provided definitive species identification.
 The top FastANI hit for the representative isolate showed 99.8% identity to the reference Salmonella genome, confirming the causative agent of the outbreak.

 |**Subject Accession** | **Percent Identity (%)** |